Last modified: May 03, 2025

 H: 0.8, T: 0.2

-This means that the Bayesian approach allows for updating beliefs (probabilities) based on new data.
+This demonstrates how the Bayesian approach systematically updates beliefs (probabilities) based on new data.

 Bayesian vs Frequentist Convergence

-As the sample size increases, Bayesian and frequentist methods often produce similar results, but this convergence depends on the complexity of the model and the specific circumstances of the analysis.
-When using uninformed or non-informative priors (indicating a lack of prior knowledge), the results from Bayesian and frequentist approaches are frequently comparable, if not identical.
-However, the interpretation of these results can still differ between the two frameworks.
+As the sample size increases, Bayesian and frequentist methods often produce similar numerical results—provided the prior is non-informative or weakly informative.
+When using uninformed or non-informative priors (indicating a lack of strong prior knowledge), the results from Bayesian and frequentist approaches are frequently comparable, if not identical.
+However, the interpretation of these results can still differ between the two frameworks: a frequentist 95 % confidence interval has 95 % coverage in repeated sampling, whereas a Bayesian 95 % credible interval contains the parameter with 95 % posterior probability.

 When Do They Diverge?